-Apple Inc. (NASDAQ:AAPL) has become a boring operations firm under Tim Cook, as per former employee, Bob Burrough.
+Apple Inc. has become a boring operations firm under Tim Cook, as per former employee, Bob Burrough.
 He said there is less conflict inside the company now.
 This is not necessarily a good thing because the invention of iPhone was partly the outcome of chaos at Apple under co-founder Steve Jobs.

 Apple Was ‘Wild West’